XT0ff/NoiseTech/README.md

 # NoiTech

-A Mindustry mod that aims to make game harder and add more vanilla styled things.
+A Mindustry mod that aims to make game harder.
+Thats it basically.

 ## This mod adds / changes